seunghjin/ChatBot/README.md

 # ChatBot
-Creating ChatBot with NodeJS, OpenAI Library, and ChatGPT API
+Hello, this is my attempt at creating a chatBot with NodeJS, OpenAI Library, and ChatGPT API